🏈 Claim your tickets for the ’23 Spring Game! Claim Here »

-Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is heading into her 10th year as head coach of the University of Miami women’s golf team.
+Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is in her 12th year as head coach of the University of Miami women’s golf team.

 Rizzo directed the Hurricanes to the NCAA Championship for the second straight season in 2016-17.
 Miami finished 16th at the 2017 national tournament to record the program’s 10th top-20 performance in tournament history.
 The Hurricanes’ 16th-place finish also was their best since the 1992 appearance when they placed 10th.